phitsc/drawskrit/README.md

 Text specified in single or double quotes is considered to be a text label.
 It occupies a cell just like shapes.

-The text _Drawskript_ :
+The text _Drawskrit_ :

 ```
-"Drawskript"
+"Drawskrit"
 ```